thomasw/matchstrike_django/README.markdown

 * [south*](http://south.aeracode.org/)
 * [Django Debug Toolbar*](http://github.com/robhudson/django-debug-toolbar)

 *These things are commented out by default.
 If you leave them commented out, you can get by without installing them.
 Similarly, if you'd like to make do without django_extensions or django_compress, comment out their corresponding lines in settings.py's INSTALLED_APPS list.
 I highly recommend against that though.
 For complicated django apps, these four extras will make your life much easier.
+The included [requirements.txt](http://github.com/thomasw/matchstrike_django/blob/master/project_template/requirements.txt) file should allow you to easily install these requirements via [pip](http://pypi.python.org/pypi/pip).

 ## Overview
 ### settings.py and local_settings.py